SupercomputingWales/slurm_advanced_topics/_episodes/01-work-with-gui.md

  - With VNC the graphical processing runs on the remote server transferring only a "screenshot" to the local machine.
 With X11, the application sends the instructions to the local machine and behaves as if the application were run locally.
 This can be problematic, for example, when trying to visualize simulation results with big data files.
  - With VNC your application survives disconnecting from the server.
 For example, if you need to close your laptop and change location, you can reconnect to the VNC server and continue working with the application.
 This is not possible with X11, since when the X11 server dies, the windows disappear.

 We have recently setup a VNC server on Hawk to address these issues.
-To connect to the server you need to 1) create a session in the server and 2) connect via SSH tunneling with a VNC client.
+To connect to the server you need to 1) create a session in the server and 2) connect via SSH tunnelling with a VNC client.

 > ## Create a VNC session
 >